Mirchi Ke Tipore Recipe (Rajasthani Instant Chili Pickle)

 Serving Suggestions

-You can serve it as a side dish to spice up any of your simple meals.
+You can serve it as a side dish to spice up your simple meals.
 I love it with a simple dal and roti or dal rice.

 Storage Suggestions

-This Rajasthani pickle will last for at least a month when stored in an air-tight container in the fridge.
-Use a clean and dry spoon every time you take out the pickle and close it tightly with the lid.
+This Rajasthani pickle will last at least a month when stored in an airtight container in the fridge.
+Use a clean and dry spoon every time you take it out, and close the container tightly with the lid.

-Hari Mirchi Ke Tipore Recipe (Rajasthani Green Chilli Pickle)
+Mirchi Ke Tipore Recipe (Rajasthani Instant Chili Pickle)

 Hari Mirchi Ke Tipore is an instant green chili pickle popular in Rajasthani households.
 It is hot, spicy, tangy, and super addictive!
 Here is how to make it.